mrdbourke/simple-local-rag/README.md

 - [x] Make header image of workflow
 - [ ] Add intro to RAG info in README?
 - [ ] Add extensions to README
-- [ ] Record video of code writing/walkthrough
+- [x] Record video of code writing/walkthrough - DONE, follow along with each line of code on YouTube: https://youtu.be/qN_2fnOPY-M

 ## Getting Started